 Distribution and abundance

-The study found seven adults with H. humeralis, of which two were adult males, while the remaining five were adult females.
-Based on their morphometric character (Fig. 2), their distribution is reported for the first time in Meghalaya state of northeast India.
-Details of their morphometric characters, abundance, and habitat use in Nongkhyllem Wildlife Sanctuary and Reserved Forest are described below.
-However, all the sightings were recorded between 199 – 597 m altitude and reported during the rainy season (May-August).
+The study recorded seven adult individuals of H. humeralis, including two adult males and five adult females.
+Based on their morphometric characters (Fig. 2), this represents the first confirmed distribution record of the species from the state of Meghalaya, northeastern India.
+Details of morphometric characters, abundance, and habitat use in Nongkhyllem Wildlife Sanctuary and adjoining Reserved Forest are described below.
+All individuals were observed at elevations ranging from 199 to 597 m above sea level and were recorded during the rainy season (May–August).

 Morphological characteristics